MG-MAMPOSSt: A code to test modifications of gravity with the dynamics of galaxy clusters: Application II: chameleon screening

-We point out again that the availability of 600 galaxies to be used in the \emph{MG-MAMPOSSt} will be limited to few clusters from present and future surveys.
-We thus reduce the number of tracers $N$ from 600 to 100 and we investigate the behavior of the iso-probability contours in this case, shown in the upper plots of Fig. \ref{fig:lensdyn100}.
-While the \emph{MG-MAMPOSSt} analysis alone produces weaker constraints with respect to the reference case $N=600$, as expected when decreasing the statistics, the joint lensing+dynamics contours are almost identical to the previous analysis.
-This indicates that the constraining power is mostly related to the additional information provided on the mass profile parameters $r_{200},r_s$, confirming what already found in Appendix A of Ref. \citet{Pizzuti19b} in the simple case of linear $f(R)$.
-Keeping fixed $P_{\text{lens}}(r_s,\,r_{200})$, we generate a new phase space considering only 50 tracers to push further this ideal exercise.
-As we can see in the left bottom plot of Fig. \ref{fig:lensdyn100}, the statistics is insufficient to provide bounds in $(\mathcal{Q},\phi_\infty)$ with the MG-MAMPOSSt method.
-Now, the weakening of the constraints affects also the joint lensing+dynamics distribution (right plot).
-Although useful information can still be extracted in this limiting situation (e.g. by considering several clusters and suitably combining the member galaxy dynamics with real lensing and X-rays data), it is worth to notice that we are neglecting all the systematic effects.
-Indeed, such a small number of galaxies for each cluster cannot be enough to correctly track the underlying total gravitational potential -- incompleteness of the member galaxies sample as well as the effect of interlopers (i.e. galaxies in the field of view which do not belong to the cluster) can produce a bias in dynamic mass estimation if not properly taken into account (see Ref. \citet{Mamon01}).
+Keeping fixed $P_{\text{lens}}(r_\text{s},\,r_{200})$, we generate a new phase space considering only 50 tracers to push further this ideal exercise.
+As we can see in the right plot of Fig. \ref{fig:lensdyn100}, in this case the weakening of the constraints affects the joint lensing+internal kinematics distribution.
+Although useful information can still be extracted in this limiting situation (e.g. by considering several clusters and suitably combining the member galaxy dynamics with real lensing and X-ray data), it is worth to notice that we are neglecting all the systematic effects.
+Indeed, such a small number of galaxies for each cluster is insufficient to correctly track the underlying total gravitational potential -- incompleteness of the member galaxies sample as well as the effect of interlopers (i.e. galaxies in the field of view which do not belong to the cluster) can produce a bias in dynamic mass estimation if not properly taken into account (see e.g. \citealt{Mamon01}).